WebAssembly/instrument-tracing/proposals/instrument-tracing/ExampleUsage.md

   )

-  ;; inserted trace instruction with an immediate value of 0x12 (trace_instruction 17)
+  ;; inserted trace instruction with an immediate value of 0x11 ;; stop tracing
+  (trace_instruction 17)
  )